Frequently Asked Questions

 Yes.
 Summer and AY FLAS Fellowships are considered separate awards, but you can use the same application for both.
 Applying for both does not decrease your chances of being awarded, and in fact, it increases your chances -- one application for the possibility of two awards!

 Yes.
 There is no limit to the number of applications a student submits.
 However, preference is given to those students who have proven commitment to and knowledge of the language or area for which they are applying.
 It is not advised that you submit applications for beginner level study of multiple languages.
 While it is technically not against the rules, it is unlikely your applications will be strongly considered.

 Yes, but it is not recommended.
 Regardless of work status, all FLAS fellows are required to be engaged in full-time foreign language and area/international studies course work during the academic year, and in an intensive language study during the summer award period.
 If you would like to work during the fellowship award period, you must first seek approval from your FLAS Coordinator.

 Yes.
 The U.S. Department of Education expects FLAS fellowship recipients (graduate and undergraduate) to receive full credit from the programs they attend.
 It is imperative that students ensure that appropriate credits will be transferred to the student's transcript if they are using the FLAS fellowship for a study abroad program.
-The KU Office of Study Abroad can assist students in this process.
+KU Study Abroad & Global Engagement will assist students in this process.